makerdao-rwf/makerdao-dw/README.md

 ## Configuration

 You need to create a prod.conf or dev.conf (doesn't matter) that is based on template.conf.
+Current

     infura_key = 'xxxxxxxxxxxxx'